 The Joint Board is in the process of approving a funding mechanism which will require the transfer of billions of dollars in revenue.
-In this paper I discuss some of the methodological problems of the existing cost models used to measure the cost of universal service, recommend a change in the methodology, address issues with the data inputs used in the existing cost models, and suggest some remedies.
+In this paper I discuss some of the methodological problems of the existing cost models used to measure the cost of universal service, recommend a change in the methodology, address issues with the

-1 Public Law 104-104, 110 Stat.
+&lt;sup>1 Public Law 104-104, 110 Stat.
 56, codified at 47 U.S.C.
 151, et seq.

-2 Section 251(b)(3) Access in Rural and High Cost Areas states that "Consumers in all regions of the Nation, including low-income consumers and those in rural, insular, and high-cost areas, should have access to telecommunications and information services, including interexchange services and advanced telecommunications and information services, that are reasonably comparable to those services provided in urban areas and that are available at rates that are reasonably comparable to rates charged for similar services in urban areas."
+&lt;sup>2 Section 251(b)(3) Access in Rural and High Cost Areas states that "Consumers in all regions of the Nation, including low-income consumers and those in rural, insular, and high-cost areas, should have access to telecommunications and information services, including interexchange services and advanced telecommunications and information services, that are reasonably comparable to those services provided in urban areas and that are available at rates that are reasonably comparable to rates charged for similar services in urban areas."